 Waterproof winter jacket

 Temperatures in Iceland in October and winter months can drop to 0 degrees or negative, so carrying a warm winter jacket is a must.
-Due to the winds, some of you might feel colder than what it is – due to the temperature.
+Due to the winds, some of you might feel colder than it is – due to the temperature.

-Warm jackets or parkas are handy when you go chasing northern lights at night or head out to sightseeing in the early morning hours in October and winter months.
+Warm jackets or parkas are handy when you go chasing northern lights at night or head out sightseeing in the early morning hours in October and winter months.